 Because Journal of Veterinary Medical Research allows the published articles available free in an electronic form on this website, so it charges publication fees for each manuscript of 100 USD for non-Egyptian researchers, and 500 EGP for Egyptian researchers.
 The publication fees are requested after the review process and prior to the final decision of the editorial board.
-The corresponding author of the accepted article will be informed with the payment method via email.
+The corresponding author of the accepted article will be informed of the payment method via email.
 If the author needs printed copies of his/her manuscript, he/she will pay extra charges for each copy.

 Download a PDF copy of the guide for authors CLICK HERE